-Simultaneously, you can also make modifications in your diet to include some super foods that have sleep-promoting properties.
+Simultaneously, you can also make modifications in your diet to include some superfoods that have sleep-promoting properties.

 Many believe that a piping hot cup of tea will make you full alert like an owl.
 But if you replace your regular teacup with a cupful of chamomile tea, the benefits are immense.
 Research also proves that regular drinking of chamomile tea helps to boost the immune system, reduces anxiety and depression which are some of the primary reasons for sleep disorders.
-Chamomile tea also contains an antioxidant Apigenin.
+Chamomile tea also contains the antioxidant Apigenin.
 This antioxidant binds the receptors in the brain that augment sleepiness and prevents insomnia.
 Moreover, this herbal tea also helps in calming down the nerves when consumed before bedtime.

 These bright and highly enriching melons are indeed a blessing in disguise.
-A cup of diced watermelon pieces just before bedtime helps you to stay hydrated throughout the night and helps to keep post-dinner hunger pangs at bay, thanks to its higher fiber content and volume.
-Therefore, since you are adequately hydrated before sleeping, the body doesn’t urge you in the middle of the night to fulfill its thirst requirements, and you land up sleeping peacefully.
+A cup of diced watermelon pieces just before bedtime helps you to stay hydrated throughout the night and helps to keep post-dinner hunger pangs at bay, thanks to its higher fibre content and volume.
+Therefore, since you are adequately hydrated before sleeping, the body doesn’t urge you in the middle of the night to fulfil its thirst requirements, and you land up sleeping peacefully.
 However, make it a point to consume these melons in moderation because they may wake you up in the middle of the night to make a quick trip to the washroom thanks to their high-water content.

 Loaded with essential nutrients such as vitamin B6, proteins, magnesium, pistachios can help induce sleep.
-But again, consume them in moderation because anything that is high on calories can make you stay awake rather than inducing sleep.
+But again, consume them in moderation because anything that is high in calories can make you stay awake rather than inducing sleep.

 This brainy nut and its benefits are well-known to most of us.
 But did you know that walnuts also help in regulating the sleep hormone Melatonin thereby improving your overall sleep quality?
-Walnuts also aid in the providing of ALA, an omega-3 fatty acid that gets converted in DHA by the body.
+Walnuts also aid in the providing of ALA, an omega-3 fatty acid that gets converted into DHA by the body.
 This DHA increases the production of Serotonin, a sleep-enhancing brain chemical.

 Many amongst us have experienced this!
 Consume a plateful of white rice for lunch, and you are bound to feel sleepy and lazy.
-White rice is high in carbohydrates and low in fiber.
+White rice is high in carbohydrates and low in fibre.
 It also has a high glycemic index – which is a measure of how quickly a food item increases your blood sugar.
-Studies show that when food items with high glycemic index are consumed a few hours before the bedtime, they may help in improving sleep quality.
+Studies show that when food items with a high glycemic index are consumed a few hours before bedtime, they may help in improving sleep quality.